robenkleene/design-references/blender/tutorials/blender-donut-rendering.md

 ## Render Engine

 If you're rendering a scene, it's a good idea to switch the render engine to "Cycles" (under "Render Properties").
 The default, Eevee, is more for longer animations (it's similar to a game rendering engine).

+## Camera

+Position the camera, the easiest way is to navigate to a view that looks good and then select hit `⌃⌥0` to lock the camera to that view.
+Make additional adjustments by accessing the sidebar menu with `N` and toggling on "Lock Camera to View".